Boostcom/bl-api-v3/source/includes/10_members_api/3_imports.md

 id | ID of bulk| Integer
 import_id | Import identifier | String
 request_number | The number of the bulk | Integer
-status | Job status - one of: 'waiting', 'working', 'finished', 'failed' 'waiting_for_retry' - see more [here](#members-imports-import-flow) in "Bulk statuses" section | String members_in_payload_number | A number of members that were requested for importing| Integer members_created_number | A number of members that were successfully created | Integer
+operation | The operation to perform | String status | Job status - one of: 'waiting', 'working', 'finished', 'failed' 'waiting_for_retry' - see more [here](#members-imports-import-flow) in "Bulk statuses" section | String members_in_payload_number | A number of members that were requested for importing| Integer members_created_number | A number of members that were successfully created | Integer